Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 !!!
 Important

-    - To be able to use a `SQLTableDataNode^` with Microsoft SQL Server you need to run internal dependencies with `pip install taipy[mssql]` and install your corresponding [Microsoft ODBC Driver for SQL Server](https://docs.microsoft.com/en-us/sql/connect/odbc/microsoft-odbc-driver-for-sql-server).
+    - To be able to use a `SQLDataNode^` with Microsoft SQL Server you need to install internal dependencies with `pip install taipy[mssql]` and install your corresponding [Microsoft ODBC Driver for SQL Server](https://docs.microsoft.com/en-us/sql/connect/odbc/microsoft-odbc-driver-for-sql-server).
-    - To be able to use a `SQLTableDataNode^` with MySQL Server you need to run internal dependencies with `pip install taipy[mysql]` and install your corresponding [MySQL Driver for MySQL](https://pypi.org/project/PyMySQL/).
+    - To be able to use a `SQLDataNode^` with MySQL Server you need to install internal dependencies with `pip install taipy[mysql]` and install your corresponding [MySQL Driver for MySQL](https://pypi.org/project/PyMySQL/).
-    - To be able to use a `SQLTableDataNode^` with PostgreSQL Server you need to run internal dependencies with `pip install taipy[postgresql]` and install your corresponding [Postgres JDBC Driver for PostgreSQL](https://www.postgresql.org/docs/7.4/jdbc-use.html).
+    - To be able to use a `SQLDataNode^` with PostgreSQL Server you need to install internal dependencies with `pip install taipy[postgresql]` and install your corresponding [Postgres JDBC Driver for PostgreSQL](https://www.postgresql.org/docs/7.4/jdbc-use.html).